Privacy

 You can use the browser setting “Do-Not-Track” if you do not want your activities to be recorded.
 If you activate this setting, no usage data concerning your visit will be stored.

-7.3 Google Analytics
+7.3.
+Google Analytics

-This website uses Google Analytics, a web analysis service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland; (“Google”).
+If you have given your consent, this website uses Google Analytics, a web analysis service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland; (“Google”).
 Google Analytics uses “cookies”, text files which are stored on your computer and make it possible to analyse your use of the website.

-As a rule, the information generated by the cookie about your use of this website will be transmitted to and stored by Google servers in the United States.
+Google Analytics has IP address anonymization enabled by default.
 If IP anonymisation is activated on this website, your IP address will be truncated beforehand by Google within Member States of the European Union or in the countries and territories of other signatories of the Agreement on the European Economic Area.
 Only in exceptional cases will your complete IP address be transferred to a Google server in the United States and shortened there.

 On behalf of the operator of this website, Google will use this information to analyse your use of the website, to compile reports about website activities and to provide further services associated with website use and internet use for the website operator.

-Google will not associate the IP address transmitted by your browser within the framework of Google Analytics with any other data held by Google.
+According to Google, Google will not associate the IP address transmitted by your browser within the framework of Google Analytics with any other data held by Google.

 You can also prevent the collection of data generated by the cookie regarding your use of the website (including your IP address) to Google as well as the processing of this data by Google, by downloading and installing the browser plug-in available at the following link: tools.google.com/dlpage/gaoptout